 - reduce your intake of resistant starch, starch that resists digestion in the small intestine and reaches the large intestine intact – it is often found in processed or re-cooked foods

 - limit fresh fruit to three portions a day – a suitable portion would be half a grapefruit or an apple

 - if you have diarrhoea, avoid sorbitol, an artificial sweetener found in sugar-free sweets, including chewing gum and drinks, and in some diabetic and slimming products

-- if you have wind and bloating, consider stopping all cereals for six weeks or increasing your intake of linseeds (up to one tablespoon a day)
+- if you have wind (flatulence) and bloating, it may help to eat oats (for example, oat-based breakfast cereal or porridge) and linseeds (up to one tablespoon a day)

 Avoid exclusion diets (where you do not eat a certain food groups, such as dairy products or red meat) unless you are being supervised by a professional dietitian.

 Most people find exercise helps relieve the symptoms of IBS.
 Your GP will be able to advise you about the type of exercise that is suitable for you.

 Aim to do a minimum of 30 minutes vigorous exercise a day, at least three times a week.
 The exercise should be strenuous enough to increase your heart and breathing rates.
 Brisk walking and walking uphill are both examples of vigorous exercise.